High Protein Bakery Products Market Size and Share

 • 4.2 Market Drivers

-• 4.2.1 Rising demand for protein‐enriched diets
+• 4.2.1 Rising consumer preference for protein-enriched diets

 • 4.2.6 Advances in functional wheat protein isolates enable scale